spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 The second command will output the hub's ingress, indicated by "EXTERNAL-IP".

+## Set up DNS with Route-53

 Now we need to make an entry in AWS **Route53**.
 To start, navigate to https://st.awsapps.com/start in your browser.
 Use your AD credentials to login.
 You will be prompted for a DUO code.
+Either enter "push" or a code.

 Click on "AWS Account", then select the "aws-stctnetwork".
 The menu will expand and show a link for "Management console" for "Route53-User-science.stsci.edu".
 Click on that link.
 Go to the "Route 53" service.

 Click on "Hosted zones", then "science.stsci.edu".
 You will see a list of all records under the "science.stsci.edu" zone.

 Click on the "Create Record Set" button.
 Enter the following information in the pane on the right:

 - Name: **deployment-name.science.stsci.edu**
 - Type: **A - IPv4 address**